Fiji on a budget: Island Hopping Beyond the Resorts

 Final Thoughts

 Don’t stress too much about picking the “perfect” island—they’re all stunning in their own way.
-From vibrant coral reefs to volcanic peaks, from sleepy villages to luxury beachfront villas, every island has something magical to offer.
+From vibrant coral reefs to volcanic peaks, from sleepy villages to luxury beachfront resorts, every island has something magical to offer.

 Just go!
 Say YES to the adventure.
 And let Fiji work its magic!